gumaerc-testorg/15.071-spring-2017/content/pages/visualization/assignment-7.md

 What is the age bracket with the most parolees?

-Exercise 3

-&nbsp;20-24&nbsp;

-&nbsp;25-29&nbsp;

-&nbsp;30-34&nbsp;

-&nbsp;35-39&nbsp;

-Explanation

-You can generate the histogram with a bin width of 5 with the command:

-ggplot(data = parole, aes(x = age)) + geom\_histogram(binwidth=5)

-The tallest bar corresponds to the age bracket with the most parolees, which is 20-24.

-CheckShow Answer
+ 20-24

+ 25-29

+ 30-34

+ 35-39

 ## Problem 2.2 - Creating a Basic Histogram

 Redo the histogram, adding the following argument to the geom\_histogram function: color="blue".
 What does this do?
 Select all that apply.

-Exercise 4

-&nbsp;Changes the fill color of the bars&nbsp;
+ Changes the fill color of the bars

-&nbsp;Changes the background color of the plot&nbsp;
+ Changes the background color of the plot

-&nbsp;Changes the outline color of the bars&nbsp;
+ Changes the outline color of the bars

-&nbsp;Changes the color of the axis labels &nbsp;
+ Changes the color of the axis labels

-Explanation

-You can generate the histogram by typing:

-ggplot(data = parole, aes(x = age)) + geom\_histogram(binwidth=5, color="blue")

-Adding the color argument changes the outline color of the bars.

-CheckShow Answer

 ## Problem 3.1 - Adding Another Dimension